MuhammadRRahman/Intrinsic-Interface-and-Fractal-Dimension/README.md

 1. Run in NVT ensemble with INTRINSIC_INTERFACE turned OFF (to speed up the process).
 2. Run a number of NVE ensembles with INTRINSIC_INTERFACE turned OFF (to speed up the process).
 3. Using the final state of step 2 as restart file, run NVE ensemble with INTRINSIC_INTERFACE turned ON.
 When this option is turned on, the MPI topology should be 1x1x1.
+4. The data generated with INTRINSIC_INTERFACE turned ON were used for the surface stress analysis.